tiffbouchard/portfolio3/src/pages/about/index.md

 templateKey: about-page
 path: /about
 ---
-I’m a developer and creative based in Toronto passionate about bringing ideas to life
+I’m a developer and creative based in Toronto passionate about seeing ideas come to life

 <br/>